ankit-137/Odoo-BaseBits/README.md

 # Odoo-BaseBits
-Repo for Odoo hackathon Online round .
-12-july
+Repo for Odoo hackathon Online round .For 12-july Online Round by BaseBits